• Skip to main content

 • Cream: heavy or thickened cream are the best options, or use evaporated milk.

-• Portobellos: Large portobellos the size of your palm are the best for this and fit your casserole dish perfectly.
+• Portobellos: large portobellos the size of your palm are best for this, and fit your casserole dish perfectly.

 All three cheeses are mixed together first with the herbs and seasonings to ensure all of the flavours are baked right through the mushrooms.
-Layer just like you would layer a lasagna: one-third mushrooms and one-third cheese, and repeat.
+Layer just like you would layer a classic Lasagna: one-third mushrooms, one-third cheese, and repeat.

 A garlicky cream gets poured all over your portobellos.
 Bake until mushrooms are tender/cooked through, then broil right at the end to get that cheese nice and crispy.